ksu-is/CodebloomAI/projectroadmap.md

     - [ ] Allow user to write further context to custom tailor their AI assistant

 ### Findings
-- Bug 0 stopped occurring after changes were made to code to improve robustness, may be solved, or maybe just not encountering it anymore
 - Creating keyboard functionality proved to be more difficult than expected
 - Allowing code to be represented with the proper color-coding may be near-impossible with Tkinter alone
     - Will investigate other library options for this feature